Meet the Women, Business and the Law team

-Women, Business and the Law is researched and written by a team of experienced lawyers and experts.
+Women, Business and the Law reports are researched and written by a team of experienced lawyers and experts.
 The current team is listed in alphabetical order below.

-Women, Business and the Law is researched and written by a team of experienced lawyers and experts.
+Women, Business and the Law reports are researched and written by a team of experienced lawyers and experts.
 The current team is listed in alphabetical order below.

 Nelsy Affoum joined the Woman, Business and the Law team in May 2020 and supports the Violence Against Women survey team.
 Prior to WBL, she worked as a Project Associate at MSI, where she managed and coordinated USAID projects in Mali and the DRC.
 She also worked for the UNESCO Senegal office where she developed Gender Equity Capacity Statements summarizing causes of gender disparities in SMT classes.
 She holds a M.A. in International Economic Policy with a focus on Development Economics from the George Washington University and a B.A. in International Relations/Pre-Law from Queens University of Charlotte.
 She is a native French speaker from Côte d'Ivoire.